 In response to Julia's 100 Word Challenge: As the line was crossed and t’s were dotted, the s’s felt incomplete.
 Not unusual for s’s, a motley group of tail-enders often bringing up the rear, like late arrivals to a party long since ended.
 Like the football team that can’t claim title to their effort, only … Continue reading The Writer’s Demon

 Response to Julia's: There it is, lying just beneath the surface.
 Your desire for life, your longing for love, your trust that it will come.
 Water like liquid glass, hiding nothing.
 The occasional perturbation lasting no more than a moment.
 Then gone.
 The assumption so clear, unquestioned, certain.
 But it is not.
 Valentine fool, lured … Continue reading Valentine – 100 Word Challenge

 You said you’d: Like to know my name.
 Like to see more of me, all of me.
 Love me forever.
 Stop hitting me if I stopped eyeing other men.
 Like to have kids.
 Need time to think—or did you say drink? with your buddies.
 Like me to wear something new.
 Be sweet if I wasn’t … Continue reading Domestic Tranquility

-In response to the 100 Word Challenge for Grown-ups: In the dark recess of my mind, I wonder who's not eating while I gorge on strawberries, nectarines, and peaches.
+In response to the 100 Word Challenge for Grown-ups: Today, I wonder who's not eating while I binge on berries, nectarines, and peaches.
 Summer lovelies.
-Women raped in fields by their foremen or co-workers.
+Women raped in fields nicknamed field de calzon by foremen.
 Never tell.
-Mothers, fathers, children all evicted while picking fruits I swallow with delight.
-They … Continue reading Dark Fruit
+Mothers, fathers, children all evicted while picking fruits I savor with delight.
+Working twelve-hour days for paltry pay, … Continue reading Dark Fruit